Advertiser Disclosure

 In Washington, qualifying first-time homebuyers have access to a variety of programs and educational opportunities, including:

 - Home Advantage Program and down payment assistance: This state program is for new homebuyers — either first-time homebuyers or those who have owned in the past but do not currently.
-Through it, qualifying buyers can receive up to 4 percent of the first mortgage price in down payment assistance.
-The borrower must attend a free five-hour homebuyer education course to qualify.
+Through this program, qualifying buyers can receive up to 4 percent of the first mortgage price in down payment assistance.
+The borrower must attend a free five-hour homebuyer education course to qualify, among other criteria.

 - House Key Opportunity Program: Designed exclusively for first-time homebuyers, this state bond program requires borrowers to complete a homebuyer education course and work with a state-approved lender.
 The program is only available to those using certain down payment assistance programs, and there are exceptions for those purchasing a new construction or a home in a community land trust.